Fire and rescue services

 Republic of Cyprus police or customs authorities may confiscate these items.
 They may also fine you.

-Customs authorities in northern Cyprus enforce a limit on the purchase of goods in the south.
+Customs officials in the north enforce a limit on the purchase of goods in the south.

 Both sides enforce quarantine rules on food.